Essential Magnetohydrodynamics for Astrophysics: Alternative form of the induction equation

 \section{Alternative form of the induction equation}

-{\parindent=-10pt {\bf a}.\ Derive eq.~({\ctl\ref{brho}}) by using the induction equation in the form ({\ctl\ref{ind1}}) and the continuity equation. {\bf b}.\ A horizontal magnetic field ${\bf B}=B_0\,{\bf\hat x}$ of $10^5$ G lies at the base of the solar convection zone, where the density is $\rho=0.2$ g/cm$^3$.
-If this field were to rise to the surface of the Sun ($\rho=2\,10^ {-7}$), and assuming it remains horizontal in the process, what would its field strength be?}
+{\parindent=-10pt {\bf a}.\ Verify eq.~({\ref{brho}}) by using the induction equation in the form ({\ref{ind1}}) and the continuity equation. {\bf b}.\ A horizontal magnetic field ${\bf B}=B_0\,{\bf\hat x}$ of $10^5$ G lies in pressure equilibrium at the base of the solar convection zone, where the density is $\rho=0.2$ g/cm$^3$.
+If this field were to rise to the surface of the Sun ($\rho=2\,10^ {-7}$), and assuming it remains horizontal and in pressure equilibrium in the process, what would its field strength be?
+[The fields actually observed at the surface of the Sun are not horizontal, and much larger in strength].}

 \pb